edit-olah/barefoot-itp3/README.md

-# Barefoot in the park portfolio website project
+# Barefoot in the park
+    portfolio website,
+    responsive design, front-automation project,
+    SASS, Gulp

 This is the portfolio website of Edit Olah and Peter Whyte.
 Here we gather information on what we are working on and what piques our interest.

-This website, in itself, is a portfolio project.
+This website, in itself, is a portfolio project of Edit Olah.

 _______________________________________________________